I LOVE CORNWALL

 Videographer: Rob Nicholls

 Cornwall is known for its diverse nature and wildlife.
-Every year, hundreds and even thousands of nature and wildlife enthusiasts come down to Cornwall to have a glimpse of some rare birds, butterflies and notable species.
+Every year, hundreds and even thousands of nature and wildlife enthusiasts come down to Cornwall to have a glimpse of some rare birds, butterflies and other notable species.

 I have been sooo lucky to be the "FIRST" one to have seen and photographed the Bearded Vulture, also known as the LAMMERGEIER or OSSIFRAGE in Cornwall in 23rd May 2016.
 Me and my husband Rob Nicholls cannot believe our luck.